eguidotti/bornrule/README.md

 from bornrule import BornClassifier
 ```

-- Use it like any other `sklearn` classifier
+- Use it as any other `sklearn` classifier
 - Supports `scipy` sparse matrices
 - Supports `cupy` arrays and sparse matrices for GPU-accelerated computing